JohnSnowLabs/spark-nlp/docs/en/ocr_visual_document_understanding.md

 `FormRelationExtractor` detect relation between keys and values detected by `VisualDocumentNERv2`.

-It can detect relation only for key/value in same line.
+It can detect relations only for key/value in same line.

 #### Input Columns